SwiftVISA/CoreSwiftVISA/README.md

 # CoreSwiftVISA

-A description of this package.
+A VISA backend written in Swift.
+Once more mature, SwiftVISA will use this backend rather than the current C backend.